 Open bank deposit accounts.
 Creditors look for bank accounts as a sign of stability and proof that you can pay your bills.
 In fact, most credit card applications require a checking account number.

 Start with a small retail store or gasoline company card.
 These are often the easiest cards to get.
 If you get a card, charge items, and pay the bill on time.
 This will start building a positive credit history for other credit card holders to look at.

 Apply for a bank credit card with a low credit line.
-Next, apply for a regular bank credit card (such as Visa or MasterCard) with a low credit line.
-At first, you may only qualify for a card with high interest rates and a high annual fee.
+Next, apply for a regular bank credit card, like Visa or MasterCard, with a low credit line.
+At first, you might only qualify for a card with high interest rates and a high annual fee.
 If you use your card responsibly, after a year you can apply for an increase in your credit line and a decrease in your interest rate and annual fee.
 Or, you can apply for another card that has better terms.
-(To learn more about credit card terms, see Nolo's article Shopping for Credit Cards.)
+(To learn more about credit card terms, see Choosing a Credit Card: What You Need to Know.)